worldcoin/orb-software/README.md

   deps] for more info.
 - Any binaries that do not run on all platforms must be documented as such in their README.md file and added to the tests in `problematic_deps`.
+- Use `#![forbid(unsafe_code)]` whenever possible.
+This narrows the surface area for debugging memory safety issues.
+- Prefer the [nix crate][nix crate] for safe unix APIs instead of raw unsafe libc.
+PRs that use `libc` will be rejected if an equivalent safe function in `nix` exists.

 ## First time Setup